TomasZilinek/Battleships/README.md

 ## Install

 1. Unzip the SFML file and place the SFML folder in the root.
-2. Delete the .vs folder if you want to.
-But if you do it you will have to manually link SFML like in this [video](https://youtu.be/yEiZalvDOj4?si=K4HHl0B0l9rvDUVq)
+2. Manually link SFML like in this [video](https://youtu.be/yEiZalvDOj4?si=K4HHl0B0l9rvDUVq)
 3. Visual studio with C++ compiler to run (or use your own compiler if you know what you are doing)
+  - Make sure to build under x86 and not x64

 ## Credits